Tutorial 5: Resources

 Ethical issues for the social sector--nonprofits, philanthropists, and foundations--arise in operations, leadership, fundraising, and dealing with the public.
 Ethics Center Assistant Director of Social Sector Ethics Joan Harrington describes how the Center approaches dilemmas including conflicts of interest, leadership failures, and the diversion of assets.

 Another reference that might be useful is Chapter 31 in the Palgrave International Handbook of Action Research, 2017 by Foster and Glass.
-They make the case that the foundational concerns of research ethics--informed consent, confidentiality, and anonymity--are challenged in cases where community partners, practitioners, and partners are both the researchers and subjects of the researchers.
+They make the case that the foundational concerns of research ethics--informed consent, confidentiality, and anonymity--are challenged in cases where community partners, practitioners, and partners are both the researchers and the subjects of the researchers.
 Foster and Glass suggest that we need "a more relational, responsive and critically sensitive ethical practice of knowledge production,"(Foster & Glass, 2017:513).
 This is particularly true when the university works as co-researchers with practitioners and community and political leaders in what they call equity-oriented collaborative community-based research.

 In general, for any research it is important to consider the following:

 Confidentiality: The use of real names of people and places should be protected by using fictional names of initials unless otherwise negotiated and agreed upon.
 Also, it needs to be clear to all who will have access to the evidence you are collecting and what will be done.

 Openness: It is important to be as clear and honest in conducting your research.
-Working with students you should share your overall inquiry goal-- "I am working on strategies to improve the way I teach reading and I will want to know if what I try is helping you." or "I am exploring new strategies to engage you in math. " But in general, you should strive to share information, outcomes, tools, resources, and be ready to listen carefully to what others say about the actions you are taking.
+Working with students, you should share your overall inquiry goal-- "I am working on strategies to improve the way I teach reading, and I will want to know if what I try is helping you." or "I am exploring new strategies to engage you in math. " But in general, you should strive to share information, outcomes, tools, and resources, and be ready to listen carefully to what others say about the actions you are taking.

 Informed and Engaged: Everyone involved in the research has an equal right to be informed.
 If an event or decision affects them, they need to know about it and be involved in the process.
 The social process is very important in action research, and the goal is group transformation.